rpasichnyk/metr-guide/README.md

 * [VESC®](https://vesc-project.com)-based controller
 * [Metr Pro](https://metr.at/shop) bluetooth module

-If you scateboard has another controller, the app will not work for you.
+If you skateboard has another controller, the app will not work for you.
 For example Meepo, WowGo, Backfire have another type of controller and are not compatible.

 ### Contents